47th Infantry Regiment "Ferrara": Formation

 On 21 July 1858, French Emperor Napoleon III and the Prime Minister of Sardinia Camillo Benso, Count of Cavour met in Plombières and reached a secret verbal agreement on a military alliance between the Second French Empire and the Kingdom of Sardinia against the Austrian Empire.
 On 26 January 1859, Napoleon III signed the Franco-Sardinian Treaty, followed by King Victor Emmanuel II on 29 January 1859.
 On 9 March 1859, Sardinia mobilized its army, followed by Austria on 9 April.
 On 23 April, Austria delivered an ultimatum to Sardinia demanding its demobilization.
 Upon Sardinia's refusal, Austria declared war on 26 April and three days later the Austrians crossed the Ticino river into Piedmont.
 Consequently, France honored its alliance with Sardinia and declared war on Austria on 3 May 1859.

 On 2 June 1859, French and Sardinian forces crossed the Ticino river and on 4 June defeated the Austrians in the Battle of Magenta.
-As a consequence of the defeat the Austrian garrison left Bologna, where on 2 July 1859, volunteers formed the Mobile Column of the Romange.
+As a consequence of the defeat the Austrian garrison left Bologna, where on 2 July 1859, volunteers formed the Mobile Column of the Romagne.
 The column did not see action in the Second Italian War of Independence and was soon divided into the 1st Mobile Column and 2nd Mobile Column.
-On 10 August 1859, the Provisional Government of the Romagne joined the United Provinces of Central Italy, which then decided to from the Army of the League of Central Italy.
-On 1 October 1859, the 1st Mobile Column was renamed 25th Infantry Regiment, while the 2nd Mobile Column was renamed 26th Infantry Regiment.
+On 10 August 1859, the Provisional Government of the Romagne joined the United Provinces of Central Italy, which then decided to form the Army of the League of Central Italy.
+On 1 October 1859, the 1st Mobile Column was renamed the 25th Infantry Regiment, while the 2nd Mobile Column was renamed the 26th Infantry Regiment.
 The two regiments were assigned to the Brigade "Ferrara", which was part of the Army of the League of Central Italy.